-I’m launching my new category for Weekend Food Prep ideas with this Crunchy Low-Carb Chopped Salad and through the years I’ve made this over and over on the weekend and eaten it during the week!
+This Crunchy Low-Carb Chopped Salad is perfect to make for Weekend Food Prep and then you can eat it all through the week!
 Check out Weekend Food Prep to see more ideas to cook or prep on the weekend.

 I’m not sure what originally inspired me to try a chopped salad minus lettuce and full of raw cruciferous vegetables, but this Keto Chopped Salad quickly turned into a staple in my fridge.
 It’s perfect for those times you’re grilling or pan-frying fish or meat and need something quick to go with it, and I love a big bowl of this for a lunch salad as well.

 What you’ll find in the Weekend Food Prep category are recipes that you can cook or prep on the weekend and then reheat and eat or assemble and eat during the week.
 I’m slowly going through my huge recipe index and tagging all the recipes that make a lot of servings and are suitable for reheating leftovers later in the week, as well as recipes like this one where you prep a large amount of something for using later in the week.
 And if you haven’t previously focused on weekend cooking that much, I hope you’ll like the idea!